mxcl/PromiseKit/Documentation/Troubleshooting.md

 }
 ```

+Otherwise try to always have your chain return to something that specifies the
+promise type.
+This is easy when you are writing functions that return promises,
+and in general this is what you should aim for anyway: because it makes your
+promises more composable.

+When you return promises from functions that specify the return type Swift can
+infer the types properly and it makes writing chains that much easier.

 ## Neither `catch` or `then` are called in my chain

 Check something didn’t throw a `CancellableError`.
 Easiest way is to amend your